 Cholecystectomy cures acute cholecystitis and relieves biliary pain.
 Early cholecystectomy is generally preferred, best done during the first 24 to 48 hours in the following situations:

-Surgery may be delayed when patients have an underlying severe chronic disorder (eg, cardiopulmonary disease) that increases the surgical risks.
+Surgery may be delayed when patients have an underlying severe chronic disorder (eg, cardiopulmonary disease or severe liver disease) that increases the surgical risks.
 In such patients, cholecystectomy is deferred until medical therapy stabilizes the comorbid disorders or until cholecystitis resolves.
 If cholecystitis resolves, cholecystectomy may be done ≥ 6 weeks later.
 Delayed surgery carries the risk of recurrent biliary complications.

-Percutaneous cholecystostomy is an alternative to cholecystectomy for patients at very high surgical risk, such as those who are older, those with acalculous cholecystitis, and those in an intensive care unit because of burns, trauma, or respiratory failure.
+Percutaneous cholecystostomy is an alternative to cholecystectomy for patients at very high surgical risk, such as those who are older, those with acalculous cholecystitis, those with severe liver disease, and those in an intensive care unit because of burns, trauma, or respiratory failure.

 Most (≥ 95%) patients with acute cholecystitis have cholelithiasis.

 In older patients, symptoms of cholecystitis may be nonspecific (eg, anorexia, vomiting, malaise, weakness), and fever may be absent.

 Although acute cholecystitis resolves spontaneously in 85% of patients, localized perforation or another complication develops in 10%.